cogu/autosar/doc/autosar4_guide/behavior.rst

 SWC Behavior
 ============

-The behavior object is a container for runnables and events.
+The behavior object is a container for runnables, events and other objects.
 All SWCs has its own behavior object, except for compositions.

 In AUTOSAR4, the behavior object is an instance of the SwcInternalBehavior class and it is created automatically when you create SWCs using these helper methods: